vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - No one admits them
   - Everyone might talk about it but does nothing

-# 4, Who's doing what?
+# 4, Who's Doing What?

-*
+* Without Roles and Responsibilities
 - In an organization where roles and responsibilities are unclear
   - People trip over each other
   - Everyone is working hard but running in circles
   - Accomplish very little
   - Finger-pointing

-- The right structure will
+- The right structure will:
-  - clarify roles and responsibilities
+  - Clarify roles and responsibilities
-  - create clear reporting lines
+  - Create clear reporting lines
-  - facilitate efficient decision making
+  - Facilitate efficient decision making
   - Help people get things done
   - Enable communication
   - Identity all the available seats in the organization

-*
+* Accountability
 - All-for-one-and-for-all approach works only for small (< 10 people) startups
   - People wear many hats to keep the company survive